Scientist Visa Sponsorship Jobs in Missouri

 Which visa types are most common for scientists working in Missouri?

 The H-1B is the most common visa for scientist roles in Missouri, covering positions in biology, chemistry, agricultural science, and research where a relevant bachelor's degree or higher is required.
 Scientists with exceptional records in their field may qualify for the O-1A visa, which is not subject to the annual lottery.
-Postdoctoral researchers often enter on J-1 exchange visitor status through university sponsorship before transitioning to H-1B.
+Postdoctoral researchers often enter on J-1 visa exchange visitor status through university sponsorship before transitioning to H-1B.

 Which cities in Missouri have the most scientist visa sponsorship jobs?